dartter101/Flipper-Flappers/docs/README.md

 Step 7
     [Open Google Colab Project](https://colab.research.google.com/drive/1l85AEJSuupMJhqmNdX5zIeQ8aFhcad5e?authuser=2#scrollTo=wi815Pl96Tzz)
 Step 8
-  under ection Basic start change path to be the path to your main directory
+  under section Basic Start change path to be the path to your main directory
   If you need help doing this
   -->click the play button to the code under mount drive
   -->click the folder on teh left of the screen